Wolfsauge/async_summarize/README.md

 # Features

 ## Tokenizer Parallelism
-* The script enables tokenizer parallelism using Huggingface transformers fast tokenizers.
+* The script enables Rust-based tokenizer parallelism by using Huggingface transformers fast tokenizers.
 * To do so, the script is written with respect to the needs of tokenizer parallelism and is meant to be safe to run with `TOKENIZERS_PARALLELISM` set to `true`.

 ### Example